 - Cargill and DEC have, for years, followed an “environmental review” procedure that relies heavily on reports and information generated by Cargill!
 These reports are reviewed for DEC by an outside consultant paid by Cargill.
 Much of this process is vigilantly protected from public access by Cargill’s invocation of trade secret protection under the Freedom of Information Law.

 Although it is clear that Cargill cannot continue to expand its mining operation northward under Cayuga Lake without building Shaft 4, both Cargill and the DEC have treated the Shaft 4 project and permit application as something wholly distinct and separate from northward mine expansion.
 In more than one context, DEC has stated that Shaft 4 has nothing to do with expanding Cargill’s mining operation northwards.
 CLEAN believes this is not a well-founded position, and that Cargill improperly segmented its permit application for the Shaft 4 project.

 In its “Response to Comments” relating to the Shaft 4 permit application, DEC states:

 “This action, to install a new Shaft #4 and appurtenances, is necessary to allow air ventilation and safe access to the existing underground mine which has already been permitted.
 This action does not include expansion of the underground mine into new unpermitted areas.
 Mining north of the currently permitted boundary will not be authorized without a further permit modification.”

-Cargill’s current Mined Land Permit expires on November 1, 2017, and must be renewed by application to DEC.
+Cargill’s current Mined Land Permit expired on November 1, 2017, and must be renewed by application to DEC.
 We are determined to raise our issues again, produce our evidence again, and urge DEC to follow its Environmental Impact Statement procedure with respect to that application.